 From the Tsawassen Ferry terminal, you can take a bus to downtown Vancouver for $2.00.
 Catch the #640 to the Ladner Exchange and transfer to the #601 express to downtown Vancouver.
 The bus take about the same amount of time as the Pacific Coach Lines bus.
 It leaves on the hour.

 The SeaBus is a passenger only ferry that crosses the Burrard Inlet, connecting downtown Vancouver with the North Shore.
 Each ferry can seat up to 400 passengers at a time, and departs every 15 minutes during the day and every 30 minutes in the evening.
 There are two terminals: Waterfront in downtown Vancouver, which connects with buses, SkyTrain and West Coast Express; and Lonsdale Quay in North Vancouver, which connects with an extensive network of North Shore buses.
 Crossing time is 12 minutes.

-Pacific Coach Lines provides service between Pacific Central Station, Vancouver’s main bus and train terminal and downtown Victoria daily.
+Wilson’s Transportation provides service between Pacific Central Station, Vancouver’s main bus and train terminal and Victoria daily.
 (Buses go from Pacific Central Station to the ferry terminal at Tsawwassen.
 They board the ferry, disembark at Swartz Bay, and drive to downtown Victoria.)
-Buses run every hour from 5:45am and 1:45pm and every two hours from 3:45pm and 7:45pm.
-Round trip tickets cost about $80 depending on the season.
+Buses run about 8 times daily.
+Round trip tickets cost about $68 depending on the season.

 Greyhound of Canada